r0masaN/pretty_view/README.md

 const char *rmsn::format::tuple_delimiter = ", ";
 const char *rmsn::format::tuple_postfix = "}";
 ```
 You can set these `const char *` variables to whatever you want.
+It's just simple global state for any `pretty_view` object (will reinvent it in the future maybe), not (!) thread safe for now.
 ### 4. Wrapping structures
 Wrap array/collection/tuple/etc. you want to print in `pretty_view` class:
 ```c++